-NICHD Publications and Resources:
+NICHD Publications and Resources

 National Child and Maternal Health Education Program (NCMHEP)

 NCMHEP provides a forum for reviewing, translating, and disseminating new research on maternal and child health.

 Association of Women's Health, Obstetrics, and Neonatal Nurses (AWHONN)

 AWHONN promotes the health of women and newborns and works to strengthen the nursing profession, providing education and resources for health professionals.

 Strong Start Initiative

 The Strong Start Initiative, announced in February 2012, aims to reduce the risk of significant complications and long-term health problems for expectant women and infants.
 This initiative is a joint effort between the Centers for Medicare & Medicaid Services, the Health Resources and Services Administration, the Administration on Children and Families, and nongovernmental groups devoted to the health of mothers and newborns.

-- Maternal and Child Health Bureau (MCHB)
+Maternal and Child Health Bureau (MCHB)

 The MCHB of the Health Resources and Services Administration publishes Child Health USA, an annual report detailing the health status of America's children.

-- American College of Nurse Midwives (ACNM)
+American College of Nurse Midwives (ACNM)

 ACNM is the professional association representing nurse-midwives and certified midwives.
-The site provides research and professional resources, advocacy efforts, and continuing education programs.
+The ACNM site provides research and professional resources, advocacy efforts, and continuing education programs.

-Congress of Obstetricians and Gynecologists provides a detailed overview of maternal and infant health statistics, showing disparities in health behaviors, health care, and areas for improvement.
+Making Obstetrics and Maternity Safer (MOMS) Maternity Care: By the Numbers (PDF - 105 KB) provides a detailed overview of maternal and infant health statistics, showing disparities in health behaviors, health care, and areas for improvement.

-- Institute of Medicine Consensus Report on Prematurity: Causes, Consequences, and Prevention is a report detailing the public health impact of prematurity, identifying top priorities for prevention.
+details the public health impact of prematurity, identifying top priorities for prevention.

-- The Centers for Disease Control and Prevention Pregnancy Risk Assessment Monitoring System (PRAMS) is a pregnancy surveillance system that collects state-specific, population-based data on maternal attitudes and experiences before, during, and after pregnancy.
+PRAMS is a pregnancy surveillance system that collects state-specific, population-based data on maternal attitudes and experiences before, during, and after pregnancy.
 The goal of PRAMS is to improve pregnancy health outcomes, especially reducing low birth weight, infant mortality and morbidity, and maternal morbidity and mortality.

-- Society for Maternal-Fetal Medicine aims to advance obstetrical care as a means to improve pregnancy outcomes.
+SMFM aims to advance obstetrical care as a means to improve pregnancy outcomes.

 Please note: Links to organizations and information included on this page do not indicate endorsement from the NICHD, NIH, or HHS.